CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/comments.md

         .
 Therefore, we can make code decisions, without necessarily violating the design, and consequently, without violating the architecture

+● Lesson 2 - What is architecture? #01

   ○ Architectural, Design and Code problems

     ■ In general, the word "architecture" is used in the context of something on a higher level it is independent of the